Myndex/SAPC-APCA/documentation/WhyAPCA.md

 ### _Peer reviews of APCA & third party <br>comparisons of APCA vs WCAG&nbsp;2_
 - [Does the contrast ratio actually predict the legibility of website text? ](https://www.cedc.tools/article.html) A comparison of WCAG 2 math and APCA, by Sam Waller, a PhD at the Engineering Design Centre, University of Cambridge, UK.
-- [Color Contrast Is Not As Black And White As It Seems ](https://medium.com/@think_ui/why-color-contrast-is-not-as-black-and-white-as-it-seems-94197a72b005) by Roger Attrill, a technical analysis of some of the problems with WCAG 2 contrast math, and comparing and analysing APCA.
+- [Color Contrast Is Not As Black And White As It Seems ](https://medium.com/@think_ui/why-color-contrast-is-not-as-black-and-white-as-it-seems-94197a72b005) by Roger Attrill, a technical analysis of some of the problems with WCAG 2 contrast math, and comparing and analyzing APCA.
 - [It’s Time For A More Sophisticated Color Contrast Check ](https://blog.datawrapper.de/color-contrast-check-data-vis-wcag-apca/) A review of APCA and comparison to WCAG 2 contrast, in the use case of dataviz, by Lisa Charlotte Muth.
-- [Accessible Palette: stop using HSL for color systems ](https://wildbit.com/blog/accessible-palette-stop-using-hsl-for-color-systems) by Eugene Fedorenko, this is mostly a discussion of his new color pallette tool, but APCA figures into that, and he discusses the integration into the tool vs WCAG&nbsp;2 contrast.
+- [Accessible Palette: stop using HSL for color systems ](https://wildbit.com/blog/accessible-palette-stop-using-hsl-for-color-systems) by Eugene Fedorenko, this is mostly a discussion of his new color palette tool, but APCA figures into that, and he discusses the integration into the tool vs WCAG&nbsp;2 contrast.
 - [Adv.
 Perceptual Contrast Algorithm](https://typefully.com/u/DanHollick/t/sle13GMW2Brp) Don Hollick's review and discussion of APCA vs WCAG 2.
 - [Improving accessibility with the new APCA ](https://www.lightflows.co.uk/blog/improving-accessibility-with-apca/) A review of APCA by Nik Bailey.